yapalfredo/social_media_project/README.md

 No more short tweets and impersonal “shared” posts that are similar to the late 90’s email forwards.
 FreedomApp believes that actual writing is the key to a better the world wide web.

 ## What's the purpose of this project?
-Just to be able to practice more of NodeJS and front-end development techniques.
+Just to be able to practice more of NodeJS and general web development techniques.
 I believe it's essential to know these stuffs before I can move on to Blockchain Development.

 ## What's this app about?